 IT is hereby notified, for general information, that His Excellency the Lieutenant-Governor in Executive Council has been pleased to approve, under Section 7 of “The Standard Survey Marks Act 1924,” of the Regulations set out hereunder being made for the purpose of the said Act: —

+1A.
+Interpretation

+In these regulations —

+Authority means the Western Australian Land Authority established by the Land Information Authority Act 2006 section 5.

+[Regulation 1A inserted: Gazette 29 Dec 2006 p.
+5911.]

 1. Surveys to be carried out by licensed surveyor

 All Standard surveys shall be performed under the instructions of the Surveyor General, and must be carried out by Surveyors licensed under “The Licensed Surveyors Act 1909.”